joel-beck/readnext/docs/overview.md

 !!! info

-    This aspect of the project is still a work in progress.
+    This part of the project is still a work in progress.
     We'll soon add detailed documentation on how users can get recommendations for unseen papers 🚀

 When the query document isn't part of the training corpus, the inference process is a bit more complex.